mansipurohit11/Keeper-App/README.md

 # Keeper-App
-A website app where you can store your notes
+A website app where you can store your notes and important data as form of sticky notes.
-UI is simple and minimalistic
+UI is simple and minimalistic.
-Notes are stored in the form of sticky notes